A Sample Wedding Ceremony Script

 - The officiant enters by a side door with the groom and the best man.

-- Groomsmen will enter by the same or another side door escorting the bridesmaids.
+- Groomsmen will enter by the same or another side door and will escort the bridesmaids.

 - After that, the ring bearer(s) may enter.